 This beautiful web design is made by the Italian visual branding and performance marketing company GBR Design.
 The header features a nice bubble effect that moves around with your mouse pointer, while the rest of the design looks clean and professional.
 Browsing their portfolio projects feels like looking through a list of postcards that charmingly fill up your entire screen when opening them up.

 Andre do Amaral

 Our seventh website of this list advertises the luxurious real-estate of the Echo Brickell skyscraper in Miami.
-These homes are probably unaffordable for most of us, for by just marvelling at the perfection in this web design we already get a good reflection of the luxury that this place is built with.
-The various penthouses and residences all feature a beautiful custom-made introduction video that guides you through these dream-places as if you are their first visitor.
+These homes are probably unaffordable for most of us, but just by marvelling at the perfection in this web design we already get a good reflection of the luxury that this place is built with.
+The various penthouses and residences all feature a beautiful custom-made introduction video that guides you through these dream-places as if you are the first interested buyer.

 This website also advertises residences in the Miami area, but this time in the Muse skyscraper.
 This web design, in contrast, features lighter colours that exude an idyllic spa-like feeling rather than overwhelming luxury.
-There is still plenty of luxury to be found in this high-tech building, however, bit this is presented more elegantly.
-The website even features a live-cam to transfer this utopia in real-time to its web visitors.
+There is still plenty of luxury to be found in this high-tech building, however, but this is presented more elegantly.
+The website even features a live-cam that transfers this utopia in real-time to its web visitors.

 This web design beautifully memorializes the Italian painter, sculptor, interior decorator, and engraver Piero Fornesetti.
 The opening animation that changes its colours and patterns upon clicking sucks you right into the artistic experience where his creations dance playfully across your screen.
 The color scheme with the fragmenting lines mimic the screening of an old film, while the interactive navigation through his history is set-up like a guided museum tour.